The Cloud Security Alliance

 The CSA’s Security, Trust & Assurance Registry Program (STAR)

-continuous monitoring that aids customers with due diligence of cloud service providers.
+of cloud service providers.

 Google is a CSA sponsor and a member of CSA’s International Standardization Council